Yudha Febrian

-Mochamad Yudha Febrian (born February 13, 2002) is an Indonesian footballer who plays as a left-back for Liga 3 club PSGC Ciamis.
+Mochamad Yudha Febrian (born 13 February 2002) is an Indonesian footballer who plays as a left-back for Championship club PSPS Pekanbaru.

 Club career

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1 in the 2021 season.
 Yudha made his professional debut on 15 October 2021 in a match against PSIS Semarang at the Manahan Stadium, Surakarta.

 Persikab Bandung

 On 20 June 2022, it was announced that Yudha would be joining Persikab Bandung for the 2022-23 Liga 2 campaign.